 Ad Lounge is a 5500+ person community dedicated to creating unexpected and inspiring events that help marketers stay ahead of the curve, stay connected.

 But its website was aged in terms of design and presentation of information.
-I redesigned the CMS based website to allow for a scalable UI language and streamlined UX guidelines.
+I redesigned the CMS-based website to allow for a scalable UI language and streamlined UX guidelines.
 It has a clear structure and a unified visual identity.
-It also looks convincing and inviting.

 The Evaluation of Current Website

 After evaluation of current website and interviews within the organization, some of the main findings are as follows:

 It’s not clear what this company does overall.
 The IA is not clear and the navigation system needs to be redesigned: for example the Event Section, which is the most critical content, is getting lost within the site.

 Findability needs to be improved: for example it's hard for the users to find the events they might be interested in.

 The visual design underlines the feel of outdatedness.
 The visual hierarchy is weak and it lacks a unified powerful visual identity that can accommodate its event sub-brands.
 The homepage doesn't leave the user with a positive first-impression: wordy, bombarded and boring.

 All event sub-brands have totally different look and feel.